-In addition, any communication with the person involved and the parents of the child(ren) will be agreed by the Principal and the LADO(s).
+Any communication with the person involved and the parents of the child(ren) will be agreed by the Principal and the LADO(s).

 All discussions should be recorded by the Principal, in writing, and any communication with both the individual and the parents of the child(ren) agreed with the LADO(s).